 We all want to hire the best, but we don't always get the best to accept our offers.
-Sometimes we lose out on them for reasons beyond our control ("Linkedin offered them $250,000 in stock options"), but there are also times it was totally under our control ("I didn't hear from you for 2 weeks and accepted another offer.")
+Sometimes we lose out on them for reasons beyond our control ("BigCo offered them $250,000 in stock options"), but there are also times it was totally under our control ("I didn't hear from you for 2 weeks and accepted another offer.")

-The interview is the first impression a candidate gets of your business beyond the press.
 This is often their only peak into how the proverbial "sausage is made" in your company.
-If you're not careful, these interview mistakes will give the wrong impression and lead to great candidates losing interest in working with you.
+If you're not careful, these common interview mistakes will give the wrong impression and lead to great candidates losing interest in working with you.

-10 Interview Mistakes that Cost You Great Candidates
+11 Common Interview Mistakes that Cost You Great Candidates

-I hope you will reflect on these and get just a little better for the sake of building a more awesome team.
+Take some time to reflect on these and get just a little better for the sake of building a more awesome team.
 It will also help you be more empathetic for those looking and dealing with the oftentimes awkward interview process.

-Mistake #1: Not regularly reviewing new applicants
+Interview Mistakes #1: Not regularly reviewing new applicants

 The Situation: You've scoured the internet for companies that need someone with your skills and experience, while also having a culture that resonates with you.
 You finally find one.